ucontacti/keystroke-based-identification/README.md

 # Keystroke-based Identification
-Python code for collecting and authenticating user based on their keystroke patterns.
+Python code for collecting and authenticating a user based on their keystroke patterns.

 ## Running